-Approve Project for Classroom Renovation, Turner Hall, Urbana enrollment.
-This growth will place considerable strain on the College's facilities in Turner Hall.
+Approve Project for Classroom Renovation, Turner Hall, Urbana

+(20) The Departments of Crop Sciences and Natural Resources and Environmental Science (NRES) in the College of Agricultural, Consumer and Environmental Sciences have experienced significant growth in their educational programs over the past several years and are anticipating progressive increases in student enrollment.
+This growth will place considerable strain on the college's facilities in Turner Hall.
 A recently completed feasibility study analyzed the space needs for instructional space in Turner Hall and proposed renovations and upgrades to the existing facilities to address the indicated shortfalls.
 The general assignment and departmental classrooms, instructional laboratories, and associated ancillary spaces located in Turner Hall are heavily used and require improvements.
 This proposed project will provide remediation of deferred maintenance items as well as space improvements, finish upgrades, new systems, and innovative technologies to provide appropriate instructional space for the growing numbers of students who are educated in this facility.
 The \$15.0 million proposed renovation will provide 36,000 gross square feet of new instructional areas and associated support spaces.